joyhalliday/Code-Quiz/README.md

-The fuction of this application is a quiz.
+The fuction of this application is as a quiz.

 On the main page, it prompts the user to start.